lelou6666/nimbus-docs/phantom/webapp.rst

 Your profile is where your overall Phantom settings are stored.
 You can change your Phantom password here, and more importantly, you can set up your credentials with each cloud you use.
+In addition to setting up your cloud credentials, if you would like to use phantom with Chef, you can set up those credentials as well.

 To set up your cloud credentials, go to your `Profile <https://phantom.nimbusproject.org/phantom/profile>`_